guicheffer/dasgurias/README.md

 - [ ] Make a better `Makefile` for migrations on SQL
 - [ ] Check why elastic beanstalk has lately been failing on distributing from S3 bucket into EC2s
 - [ ] Fix CORS issue
-- [ ] Adjust 404 pages on S3 bucket for dasgurias.eu :eyes:
+- [ ] Adjust 404 pages on S3 bucket for dasgurias.eu!!!
 - [ ] Check invalidation of Cloudflont check

 ## Learn More